-Bias -- Panelist shall:
+Bias -- Panelists shall:

-- not advance personal agendas or non-ICANN approved agendas in the evaluation of applications; - examine facts as they exist and not be influenced by past reputation, media, accounts, etc about the Applicants being evaluated; - exclude themselves from participating in the evaluation of an application if, to their knowledge, there is some predisposing factor that could prejudice them with respect to such evaluation; and - exclude themselves from evaluation activities if they are philosophically opposed to or are on record as having made generic criticism about a specific type of Applicant or application
+- not advance personal agendas or non-ICANN approved agendas in the evaluation of applications; - examine facts as they exist and not be influenced by past reputation, media accounts, or third-party opinions about the applications being evaluated; - exclude themselves from participating in the evaluation of an application if, to their knowledge, there is some predisposing factor that could prejudice them with respect to such evaluation; and - exclude themselves from evaluation activities if they are philosophically opposed to or are on record as having made generic criticism about a specific type of applicant or application.

-Compensation/Gifts -- Panelist shall not request or accept any compensation whatsoever or any gifts of substance from the Applicant being reviewed or anyone affiliated with the Applicant.
+Compensation/Gifts -- Panelists shall not request or accept any compensation whatsoever or any gifts of substance from the Applicant being reviewed or anyone affiliated with the Applicant.
 (Gifts of substance would include any gift greater than USD 25 in value).

-If the giving of small tokens is important to the Applicant's culture, Panelists may accept these tokens however, the total of such tokens must not exceed USD 25 in value.
+If the giving of small tokens is important to the Applicant's culture, Panelists may accept these tokens; however, the total of such tokens must not exceed USD 25 in value.
 If in doubt, the Panelist should err on the side of caution by declining gifts of any kind.

-Conflicts of Interest -- Panelists shall act in accordance with the "New gTLD Application Program Conflicts of Interest."
+Conflicts of Interest -- Panelists shall act in accordance with the "New gTLD Application Program Conflicts of Interest Guidelines" (see subsection 2.4.3.1).

 Confidentiality -- Confidentiality is an integral part of the evaluation process.
-Panelists must have access to sensitive information in order to conduct Applicant evaluations.
+Panelists must have access to sensitive information in order to conduct evaluations.
 Panelists must maintain confidentiality of information entrusted to them by ICANN and the Applicant and any other confidential information provided to them from whatever source, except when disclosure is legally mandated or has been authorized by ICANN.
 "Confidential information" includes all elements of the Program and information gathered as part of the process - which includes but is not limited to: documents, interviews, discussions, interpretations, and analyses - related to the review of any new gTLD application.